arsh-6626/AIRL-intern-submission/README.md

 * Works both on videos and images

 ### How to Run:
-* Change the prompt in text_labels in the cell taking inference in both video and image
+* Change the prompt in text_label

+s in the cell taking inference in both video and image
 * Run the collab top to down

 ## Image Result